I would like to take you on a 1,000+ word journey TO help you to feel like one of the family. Are you ready?

 After graduating from HS, Michelle attended North Central Bible College (now NCU) and received her El.
 Ed.
 4-year college degree in 1997.
 During college, Michelle visited Saipan for her teaching practicum and later decided to move their for a teaching position in late summer of 1997...enter Jayesun...

 I (Jayesun) was born in Plymouth, MA, at Jordan Hospital on the second floor at 12:56am on November 23, 1969.
 My parents are Gordon and Yvonne Sherman.
 My birth was atypical for reasons described in my post on "Pro-Life."
 At the time of my birth, my parents went through hard times and did eventually end up getting a divorce.
 This left my mother with the daunting task of raising 3 kids by herself.
 My older sister, Nicole, and older brother, Harlow, had to deal with more than me.
 They got the brunt of the chores for more than a few years until I was old enough to really contribute much.
-We made it though!
+We made it through!

 When I was around 2, my mom and her friend loaded up the car and we moved to Green Bay, WI.
 We landed first in this big, old house on Monroe Avenue for a few years.
 (The basement was downright spooky.)
 Then we moved to Baird Street for a few years where the neighbor lady made the most rockin' bread pudding in the world.
 This kind grandma-type taught me to count to 100.
 After this, we moved to an apartment complex in the West side where we spent much of my teen years.
 In HS, my mom and I moved into this tiny second floor apartment on Eliza Street where we lived until I graduated from HS.